About The Fund

 Carter will never be "cured" of his dyslexia.
 It’s a feature.
 Not a bug.
 But there is zero doubt that he has and will continue to improve his ability to manage it.
 Because of Odyssey, his dyslexia will not define his future.

-The same can be said for his little brother Bennett as well, who was diagnosed as a 5 year old, spent 8 years at Odyssey and is now a rising freshman in the LaSalle Program at Calvert Hall College.
+The same can be said for his little brother Bennett, who was diagnosed as a 5 year old, spent 8 years at Odyssey and is now a rising freshman in the LaSalle Program at Calvert Hall College.

 I feel incredibly fortunate to be able to provide my sons with this truly life changing opportunity.
 It isn't easy.
 But somehow I have been able to pull the funding together each year.

 I consider it a blessing and privilege.
 And I hope that I continue to be blessed.
 For the sake of my boys.
 Like mom, all I want to do is give them a chance.
 And an Odyssey School education is just that for dyslexic children.